 First of all, you need to understand that working and living abroad is not the same as ‘holidaying’.
 Even though you had a culturally inspiring walk through La Rambla, Barcelona or the best shopping spree at the Kalverstraat, Amsterdam; working and living abroad is a whole other ball game.

 Not only are you creating a comfortable life for yourself in a different culture.
 You’re expected to adjust to a completely new environment, while you also perform at your job.
 And yes, the first couple of weeks or months you’ll feel like a fish out of water.
 However, the overall experience completely depends on you.

 When in a new environment, the first thing we tend to do is draw ourselves to things we’re familiar with.
 It’s a natural thing and therefore completely normal.
 However, in order to successfully live and work in a new environment, you are required to daily step outside of your comfort zone.
 Moving was step one, adjusting will be step two.

 Be open to learning new things and make an effort to meet people outside of the workplace.
-Connect with the locals and fully immerse yourself into their culture.
+Connect with the locals and fully immerse yourself in their culture.
 If you need to learn the language, make sure you do so.
 Basically, get the local customs down to a tee.

 Don’t stop doing what you love to do

 Whether you were part of a volleyball club, choir or community service group prior to your move, make sure that’s what you continue doing.
 One of the things that will keep you going while living and working abroad, is to not stop doing what you love to do.
 Also, besides that, it’s a great way to make new friends and connect with locals.